The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: from $850

-The Mariner is relatively inexpensive for a quality folding bike and features a Shimano Tourney 7-speed with an 11-32 tooth cassette for a decent variety of gear options.
-A compact design delivers the job, although the shifting may not be as smooth as high-end 7-speed derailleurs.
+The Mariner is relatively inexpensive for a quality folding bike and features a Shimano Tourney 7-speed with an 11-32-tooth cassette for a wide range of gears.

 Dahon states that the bike can accommodate riders from 4’9″ to 6’3″, making it a suitable option for a wide range of riders, the weight limit is set at 105kg (230 lbs) so it might not be the one for the biggest of you.

-A member of our team owns a Mariner and has done some light touring on it, the bike has proven to be durable, able to withstand being placed in a car trunk and checked onto an airplane, as well as being ridden on small, uneven roads.
+A member of our team owns a Mariner and has done some light touring on it.
+The bike has proven durable, able to withstand being placed in a car trunk and checked onto an airplane, as well as ridden on small, uneven roads.

 smallest folding bike